 (1) – “Recovery time describes whether a person can recover from various negative emotions quickly.
 The time required for emotional recovery is related to psychological resilience.
 Emotional recovery from negative emotions is referred to as psychological resilience and is defined as being characterized by “flexible adaptation to the changing demands of stressful experiences”.
 Recovery time as an indicator can demonstrate the collaborative effectiveness of the emotional system.”

-How can you find emotional balance to accept life in all its manifestations?
+How can you find an emotional balance to accept life in all its manifestations?
 How to find emotional balance?

 #1.
 Look at problems from the top down, not from the bottom up